HR-CMGT/Javascript-Machine-Learning/extractfeatures/readme.md

 # ML5 Example code

- - Training with the webcam: use the webcam to capture images of what you want to learn.
-Then use the webcam to start classifying what it sees.
+ - Training and classifying with the webcam
- - Training with static images from a folder.
-Then classify a new static image.
+ - Training and classifying with static images from a folder
  - Saving and loading the model
  - Regression instead of classification